-The major focus of work of the Committee in 2014 was to complete the update of the Shelburne Open Space and Recreation Plan to qualify the Town for grant programs.
-The purpose of this plan is to serve as a guide for the identification, prioritization and protection of Shelburne's natural, cultural, scenic and historic resources, and to identify future open space and recreation needs of the residents of Shelburne.
-Using a technical assistance grant from the Franklin Regional Council of Governments, the Committee took the following steps:
+The major focus of work of the Committee in 2015 was to begin work on executing the updated Shelburne Open Space and Recreation Plan.
+This plan, approved by the Massachusetts Department of Conservation Resources, serves as a guide for the identification, prioritization and protection of Shelburne's natural, cultural, scenic and historic resources, and identifies future open space and recreation needs of the residents of Shelburne.
+With an extensive action plan developed collaboratively with input from town residents and buy-in of many town Boards and Commissions, the OSRP represents consensus building on the most important natural, agricultural, and recreational resource needs in town and on the best solutions for addressing them.
+The Open Space Committee:

-- Hosted a town-wide forum to identify key priorities; - Mailed and posted on-line a survey that drew responses from over 350 townspeople; - Analyzed detailed survey responses in conjunction with town Boards and Committees; - Held multiple meetings to provide town residents and businesses an opportunity for additional review and comment; - Posted all 10 sections of the Draft Plan on the Town Website for public review; and, - Made copies of the Draft Plan, along with all maps, available for public review in the Town libraries and Town Hall.
+- Copied and highlighted relevant sections and action items and reviewed these with each responsible board/committee/commission; - Posted all 10 sections of the Plan on the Town Website for public review; and, - Made copies of the Plan, along with all maps, available for public review in the Town libraries and Town Hall.